We get lots of questions about submarine cables.

 Many investors have long memories.
 They recall not-so-fondly how a glut of bandwidth was partially responsible for the telecom market bust of the early 2000s.

-Bandwidth glut remains a talking point among investors due to a misunderstanding of the difference between lit and potential capacity on submarine cables (the amount of capacity a cable is equipped to handle at present vs. how much it accommodate if it were fully equipped).
+Bandwidth glut remains a talking point among investors due to a misunderstanding of the difference between lit and potential capacity on submarine cables (the amount of capacity a cable is equipped to handle at present vs. how much it could accommodate if it were fully equipped).

 In recent years, the lit share of potential capacity has been less than 30 percent on major routes.